epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 If you do not have the resources to maintain a Kubernetes cluster then this project
-is experimentally supporing the use of podman-compose or docker-compose to deploy
-IOCs to a single server.
+supports installing IOC instances directly into the local docker or podman runtime
+on the current server.
 Where a beamline has multiple servers the distribution of
 IOCs across those servers is managed by the user.
 These tools would replace
 Kubernetes and Helm in the technology stack.

-TODO: more on this once we have a working example.
+If you choose to use this approach then you may find it useful to have another
+tool for viewing and managing the set of containers you have deployed across
+your beamline servers.
+There are various solutions for this, one that has
+been tested with **epics-containers** is Portainer https://www.portainer.io/.
+Portainer is a paid for product
+that provides excellent visibility and control of your containers through a
+web interface.
+It is very easy to install.

+The downside of this approach is that you will need to manually manage the
+resources available to each IOC instance and manually decide which server to
+run each IOC on.

 Helm
 ~~~~